bootdotdev/blog/content/education/why-boot-dev-is-not-free.md

 * The whole experience should be as fun and engaging as possible.
 Achievements, XP, levels, all the fun stuff.
 * The content will be *extremely* up to date.
 We won't have you learning Python 2 in 2022, or using the `var` keyword in JavaScript.

-You'll notice, I can't really accomplish these goals by, say, spending a few months of my spare time writing content, then putting it out for free while I get back to work at a full time job.
+You'll notice, I can't really accomplish these goals by, say, spending a few months of my spare time writing content, then putting it out for free while I get back to work at a full-time job.
 The content wouldn't remain up to date, wouldn't be gamified, and I simply wouldn't have the time be able to write all the material I want to.
 I want this thing to be as thorough as a CS degree (but more streamlined) when its complete.

 This project, if it's actually going to accomplish its goals (which I believe are aligned with the student's goals) requires that myself, and maybe even a few others are able to continuously work on this thing full-time.

-Right of the gate I'm bound by the constraint that I need to be able to earn a living wage through this thing.
+Right out of the gate, I'm bound by the constraint that I need to be able to earn a living wage for myself (and potentially for a full team) through this thing.

 ## So what is Boot.dev's current business model anyways?

 I don't think I've gotten this right yet, but at the moment we have a simple way to fund ongoing development: our "membership".

-Signing up, reading *all* the content, and even playing in the code sandbox is **free for everyone**.
-However, after the first few chapters of any individual course, if you want to continue to "pass off" assignments, and get your answers checked for correctness you need to [become a member](https://boot.dev/pricing).
-There are 3 pricing options:
+Reading and watching *all* of the content is **free for everyone**.
+However, after the first few chapters of any individual course, if you want to continue to run code and interact with assignments you need to [become a member](https://boot.dev/pricing).

-* A monthly plan of `$39 / mo`
-* A semiannual plan of `$249 / ye`
-* A lifetime plan of `$999`

-A membership subscription sill get you access to all the features and content.

 ## Charging the learners isn't the only way to monetize the platform